cormiertyshawn895/RecordingIndicatorUtility/README.md

 No. Your admin password is required before Recording Indicator Utility can make any changes.
 Recording Indicator Utility is designed to support professionals who [run live events](https://cdm.link/2021/12/apple-added-an-orange-dot-thats-a-showstopper-for-live-visuals-and-it-needs-a-fix/), [record screencasts](https://telestreamforum.forumbee.com/t/x2hgw5f/orange-dot-on-imac-screen-when-screenflow-is-recording), or use a [system-wide volume equalizer](https://www.globaldelight.com/faq/boom3dmac).

 #### How does Recording Indicator Utility differ from undot and YellowDot?
-Recording Indicator Utility supports the latest version of [macOS Sonoma](https://apps.apple.com/app/macos-sonoma/id6450717509), [macOS Ventura](https://apps.apple.com/app/macos-ventura/id1638787999) and [macOS Monterey](https://apps.apple.com/app/macos-monterey/id1576738294).
-It requires adjusting security settings.
+Recording Indicator Utility supports the latest version of macOS, but requires adjusting security settings.

 [undot](https://github.com/s4y/undot) and [YellowDot](https://lowtechguys.com/yellowdot/) only support macOS 12.1 and earlier, allow you to turn off the recording indicator in full-screen apps, and do not require adjusting security settings.